Acid reflux and heartburn: identifying and addressing the root causes of digestive discomfort

 - Microbiome dysbiosis, SIBO – disruption to the diversity and make-up of species can alter the pH of the gut, and in SIBO, dysbiosis occurs much higher up in the small intestines disrupting digestion

 - Low stomach acid – a healthy level of stomach acid is necessary to digest food, allowing it to continue through the digestive tract.
-Clinical experience of our functional medicine acid reflux specialists is that the majority of reflux patients also have low stomach acid
+Clinical experience of our functional medicine practitioners is that the majority of reflux patients also have low stomach acid

 - Older age – studies show an increase proportionally with age of oesophageal exposure to acid, reduced gastric motility (movement of food through the digestive tract)